ozel981/MailBoxNotificationApp/README.md

-# MailBoxNotificationApp
+# Introduction
- Window application for notifications from MailBox api.
+Aplication show notification from MailBox api about new mails, bans and account activation.
+Log in with AzureB2C authorization.